MarcosMulari/gerenciador-calendar/README.md

 *That the theme information and already used collors and names get saved somewhere to avoid repetitions

-*In future integrate this on a organization software, maybe a UI?
+*In future integrate this on a organization software, maybe a GUI?
 I usually hate all organization softwares cause they don't take in count that TDAH peoples exist, maybe an organization software that re-make your planning with the inputs that you give without the 'OMG i didnt do anything this week and have to re-do all my planning and chaos and i hate myself'